 Intermittent fasting doesn’t require that you abstain from eating for days (or even a single day); rather, it simply means that you limit your eating to certain hours of the day — preferably during daylight hours, so you can take advantage of the weight loss and health benefits that might come from following your natural circadian rhythms.4,5,6

 With intermittent fasting, all of your meals and snacks should be consumed during a certain time frame.
 For example, you could eat during a 12-hour time period, followed by a 12-hour break in which no foods or caloric beverages are consumed (most of this time is spent sleeping).
 So, if you finish your last meal at 7 p.m., you would have your next meal at 7 a.m.

 Jenny Craig believes so strongly in the effectiveness of intermittent fasting that our latest weight loss program integrates the cutting edge science.
-With our new My Rapid Results program, you could lose up to 16 pounds in the first four weeks,† after which you transition to a more gradual, rate of weight loss of 1-2 pounds per week.
+With our new Rapid Results program, you could lose weight quickly.
+In fact, you could lose up to 16 pounds in the first four weeks,† after which you transition to a more gradual, rate of weight loss of 1-2 pounds per week.
 Our menus are created by registered dietitians and nutritionists to ensure you’re getting the nutrients you need while losing weight.

 †First 4 wks only.
 Avg. weight loss 11.6 lbs. for those who completed the program.